 In 1986, we built 30,000 square foot store to showcase the world's largest retail selection of fabric.
 This year proved eventful for the business.
 The store moved to its current location, the American Quilter's Society held its first quilt show, and the official name of the business was changed to Hancock's of Paducah, in order to avoid confusion with the Hancock Fabrics national chain of stores.

-In 1996, a 30,000 square foot addition was built house the growing e-commerce division.
+In 1996, a 30,000 square foot addition was built to house the growing e-commerce division.
 This expansion gave Hancock's of Paducah over 60,000 square feet of building space for fabric sales.
-Over the years the mail order division has grown from a single ad in the back of Quilter's Newsletter Magazine, to a thriving ecommerce business with 50 great employees.
+Over the years the mail order division has grown from a single ad in the back of Quilter's Newsletter Magazine, to a thriving e-commerce business.

-Please enjoy the products featured in our catalogs and website.
-Order from Hancock's of Paducah with the confidence that this family has served fabric buying customers with professional pride since 1952.
+Order from us with the confidence that our family & dedicated staff has served fabric buying customers with professional pride since 1952.